jrosen48/utk-homepage/content/post/2020-08-09-participating-in-a-new-nih-funded-project-on-stem-education-in-rural-appalachia.md

 I'll be contributing to the design of lessons that align with the Next Generation Science Standards (and the Tennessee Academic Standards for Science) and to planning summer research/investigation/science practice-focused (okay, we still have a lot of time to plan!) experiences for students.

-Part of the story of this project is that it was submitted around *14 months ago*, in June, 2020.
+Part of the story of this project is that the proposal for it was submitted around *14 months ago*, in June, 2020.
 There were delays before and due to COVID-19 that meant we haved been waiting (and trying to plan accordingly) awhile!

 A summary of the project is here: